MagiX7/Zenit/README.md

 custom FBX model loading is also supported.

-## How to generate files
+## Files generation

-All what is needed to get the files is running the file named GenProject.bat.
+All what is needed to get the files is:
+  - Cloning the repository recursively: ```git clone --recursive https://github.com/MagiX7/Zenit```
+  - Running the file named GenProjects.bat

 ## Goals